PreciousChicken/blog/content/posts/azure-react-apod.md

 And CI/CD via Github workflow is not exactly a joy either; none of the explanations online appear from start to finish without modification.
 As an aside the access the Azure App Service wants of your Github account is onerous too (you can't restrict access to private repos - which, er, are meant to be private).

 This therefore is going to be a run through of how to set this up relatively start to finish on a Linux machine.
-It assumes you have an Azure account and node / npm installed.
-Development is being done on Manjaro Linx 21.2.1, Node 16.13.2, npm 8.3.2.
+It assumes you have an Azure account, a GitHub account and node / npm installed.
+Development is being done on Manjaro Linux 21.2.1, Node 16.13.2, npm 8.3.2.

 ## 1. Set up an Azure Web App